dlipinski/sinatra/README.md

 # sinatra
-Starting learning Ruby on Rails with Sinatra
+Starting learning Sinatra as introduction to Ruby on Rails

 Done some toutorials with examples, in this order: